ansible/ansible/docsite/rst/playbooks_conditionals.rst

 It's actually pretty simple::

     tasks:
-      - name: "shutdown Debian flavored systems"
+      - name: "shut down Debian flavored systems"
         command: /sbin/shutdown -t now
         when: ansible_os_family == "Debian"
         # note that Ansible facts and vars like ansible_os_family can be used